1. Water Damage

 • Put a paper towel into every 18-20 pages and lay the book flat.

-• After about an hour, the paper towels should have absorbed enough of the water to stand the book up and fan it somewhat.
+• After about an hour, the paper towels should have absorbed enough water to stand the book up and fan it somewhat.

 Damp Book Restoration